New Hampshire in the American Civil War: Politics

 Serving during the American Civil War, Berry was a strong supporter of the Union.
-During his governorship New Hampshire provided to the Union Army fifteen infantry regiments, three companies of sharpshooters, four companies of cavalry and one company of heavy artillery.
+During his governorship, New Hampshire provided to the Union Army fifteen infantry regiments, three companies of sharpshooters, four companies of cavalry and one company of heavy artillery.

 In June 1862, Abraham Lincoln desired to issue a call for more recruits to join the Union Army, but hesitated because he wanted to demonstrate that the war effort still had popular support, following a perceived ebb in Union state morale as the result of several battlefield reverses.
 Berry was one of the organizers of an effort to send Lincoln a letter from the state governors to inform him that the states would respond positively if he issued a call for additional troops.
 Now able to demonstrate popular support for continuing the war effort, Lincoln requested the states to provide additional soldiers.

 Berry was also an active participant in the September 1862 War Governors' Conference.
-During this meeting Union state governors indicated their continued support for Lincoln's wartime policies, including the Emancipation Proclamation Lincoln indicated he intended to issue at an opportune moment.
+During this meeting, Union state governors indicated their continued support for Lincoln's wartime policies, including the Emancipation Proclamation Lincoln indicated he intended to issue at an opportune moment.

+Joseph A. Gilmore was elected governor after Berry declined to run for reelection in 1863.
+He served from June 1863 to June 1865.